Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Well - more aware of local issues
+Made us all think about what is happenning to the kai we throw away

 Did the resource encourage new ways of thinking and talking about the value food?